dwkim78/upsilon/README.md

 using well-sampled optical-band light curves **regardless of** survey-specific characteristics such as color, magnitude, sampling rate, etc (Kim+ 2015 in preparation).

+Note: In principle, UPSILoN can classify any light curves having arbitrary number of data points.
+However, for the best classification quality, we recommend to use light curves with more than ~100 data points, and have been observed longer than three months.

 ## 1. Dependency
 [Python 2.7+](https://www.python.org/)